DoSOCSv2/DoSOCSv2/README.md

 ------------

 - Python 2.7.x
-- PostgreSQL 8.x or later version (can be on a separate machine)
 - <a href="http://www.fossology.org/">FOSSology</a> 2.5.x or later version
+- Optional: PostgreSQL 8.x or later version (can be on a separate machine)

 ### Python libraries